fermavec/project01_DataEngineering_ETL/README.md

 -> cd extract
 -> py extract.py
 ```
-This return a csv file to work with.
+This returns a csv file to work with.